Humanities, History, and Social Sciences

 How do you engage with students at what’s primarily known as an arts college?

 My courses are structured in a certain way.
 What I try to do with all my classes is show that each topic, whether it’s consciousness or self and identity, has multiple approaches.
 So there is the scientific approach, and I give them that approach in the beginning.
 And then I start to open it up, and start showing them that even these scientific or biological things have sources in cultural and social implications and influences.

 What classes do you teach?

-I’m teaching a course called Sex, Death and the Unconscious: Freud and His Legacy on 20th Century Arts.
+[One class I’ve taught is] called Sex, Death, and the Unconscious: Freud and His Legacy on 20th Century Arts.
 So this is a good example of how I can mix two sides.
-The first five weeks are all Freud—doing primary source reading of Freud himself, finding out what he meant by sex, death and the unconscious.
+The first five weeks are all Freud—doing primary source reading of Freud himself, finding out what he meant by sex, death, and the unconscious.
 And the rest of the class I focus on each type in art.
-So I’ll do sex in film that was influenced by, or is part of the legacy of, Freud; I do poetry, literature, animation, popular culture.
+So I’ll do sex in film that was influenced by or is part of the legacy of Freud; I do poetry, literature, animation, popular culture.
 I show how psychologists of the 20th century strongly influenced the pop culture of the 20th century.

 A colleague of yours mentioned you do a lot with music.
 Can you talk more about that?

 I’m a professional musician.
 I’ve played in a variety of formats.
 I play classical Arabic music and Egyptian and Lebanese music.
 I play with a group that mixes Arabic music and jazz called Swing Hakim.
 I play the Middle Eastern lute, and I play the guitar.